-With more designated stroke centers than any other system in the region and Western New York's only Comprehensive Stroke Center, Catholic Health ensures that when every second counts, there’s treatment close to home.
+Catholic Health has more designated stroke centers than any other system in the region, giving you emergency treatment that's close to home.

 These three hospitals have all been named Designated Stroke Centers by the New York State Department of Health:

 In most cases, patients admitted to Designated Stroke Centers:

 The American Heart Association and American Stroke Association have recognized Kenmore Mercy Hospital, Mercy Hospital of Buffalo, and Sisters of Charity Hospital and its St. Joseph Campus for quality stroke care.

 In addition, Kenmore Mercy Hospital has been awarded a special certification from the Joint Commission for its stroke care program.
-Certified Advanced Primary Stroke Centers are held to high standards in the areas of quality, safety and patient care outcomes.
+Certified Advanced Primary Stroke Centers are held to high standards for quality, safety and patient care outcomes.
 (Kenmore Mercy Hospital Awards)

 In addition to our three Designated Stroke Centers, our stroke treatment facilities include: